Argentina defies U.S. court order by depositing debt payment

 If the funds fail to reach bondholders, a 30-day grace period would be triggered, after which the default, which has so far confined to Discount bonds, would spread to the Par series.

-The central bank deposited the coupon payment on its foreign law Par bonds US040114GK09=R with Nacion Fideicomisos after the government removed the former trustee, Bank of New York Mellon Corp (BK.N), to skirt the U.S. court rulings.
+The central bank deposited the coupon payment on its foreign law Par bonds with Nacion Fideicomisos after the government removed the former trustee, Bank of New York Mellon Corp, to skirt the U.S. court rulings.

 Argentina's July default came after U.S. District Judge Thomas Griesa blocked an end-June coupon payment, barring it from servicing its restructured debt until it paid in full a small group of U.S. hedge funds that had rejected the terms of bond swaps in 2005 and 2010.